visualeyes/visualeyes-bestpractices-book/architecture.md

 The two prominent Architectures for Web Applications are **Monolithic** and **Service Oriented**.

 ## Monolithic Architecture
 Monolithic architecture describes an Application that contains all the components in a single program on a single platform.
 Internally Monolithic Applications contain separate components.

-Below is an example of the components in a Monolithic application.
+**Example**

 ![Monolithic Application Architecture Example](Images/Application Architecture.png)